angular/angular/aio/content/guide/elements.md

     document.body.appendChild(popup);
   }

-  // Use the custom-element method to add the popup to the DOM. showAsElement(message: string) {
+  // This uses the new custom-element method to add the popup to the DOM. showAsElement(message: string) {
     // Create element
     const popupEl = document.createElement('popup-element');